 Get your motion graphics career into motion

 If you have dreams of becoming a motion graphics designer, it’s important to acquire the necessary skills and hands-on experience first.
 Becoming familiar with the techniques and fundamentals of the field will help equip you with the comprehensive knowledge needed to evolve with the industry.

-*Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed December, 2019] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries.
+Employment conditions in your area may vary.